Dark matter production through a non-thermal flavon portal: Flavon and dark matter production

 and in the two-component scenario $Y_{\chi_2}=Y_{\rm DS}-Y_{\chi_1}$.
 The parameter of interest is the relic abundance $\Omega_{\rm DS}$ and the ratio of the two dark sector particles, $\Omega_{\chi_1}/\Omega_{\chi_2}$, which can be approximated as

-Assuming only integer charges and taking $\Delta Q_{\chi}=1$, we observe that the subdominant $\chi_1$ contribution to the total DM relic abundance can achieve the largest portion of order $0.31\%$ of the $\chi_2$ relic density.
+Assuming only integer charges and taking $\Delta Q_{\chi}=1$, we observe that the subdominant $\chi_1$ contribution to the total DM relic abundance can achieve the largest portion of order $0.3\%$ of the $\chi_2$ relic density.
 This fraction is even smaller for increasing charge difference $\Delta Q_\chi$ and for lighter DM species in the multi-component scenario.
-For this reason, it is typically sufficient to focus on the heaviest dark sector fermion when calculating the DM relic abundance.\footnote{If the charge configuration was different, i.e. $\mathcal{Q}_{\chi_{i,L}}\neq\mathcal{Q}_{\chi_{i,R}}=0$, the above relation would be slightly different and the ratio could be as high as $\Omega_{\chi_1}\approx 0.082\,\Omega_{\chi_2}$.
-Notably, one could then only consider Majorana mass terms for the $\chi_i$ particles.
-Even in this case, however, the relic density contribution from the lighter dark species would remain less than $10\%$, with the heaviest dark fermion still dominating in the total DM abundance.}
+For this reason, it is typically sufficient to focus on the heaviest dark sector fermion when calculating the DM relic abundance.

 Importantly, the heavier dark sector particles in our setup can sequentially decay into the lighter ones semi-visibly, $\chi_{j}\to q\bar{q}\,\chi_i$, or even invisibly, $\chi_{i}\to \chi_j\,\chi_k\bar{\chi}_l$.
 In this case, if the lifetime of the heavier dark species is smaller than the age of the Universe, the final DM relic abundance today will correspond to the relic density of these lighter species.
 Again, in the simplest two-component DM scenario, the yield of $\chi_1$ will depend on the branching fractions into semi-visible and fully invisible final states